Mix tape obsolescence

 Think of letter writing.
-Often, the only clues to women’s history or insights into the thoughts and emotions of previous generations lie in their letters.
+Often, the only clues to women’s history or the only insights into a previous generation’s thoughts and emotions are found in letters.
 Writing letters was a habitus, a way of being and doing.
-Today, our digital documentation is excessive and often thin and shallow.
-A constant stream of 140 characters doesn’t seem to me to capture the nuances of a traditional letter.
-I suppose that 19th century upper-class women writing about their tea service (see Veblen on spoons; there is no spoon?) could be considered shallow too.
+Today, our digital documentation is excessive, often thin, and shallow.
+A constant stream of 140 characters fails to capture the nuances of a traditional letter.
+Perhaps 19th century upper-class women writing about their tea service (see Veblen on spoons; there is no spoon?) could be considered shallow too.
 Both Twitter and high tea are reflections in “taste” in its fullest sense of the word.

-The thing that I missed today was the mix tape.
+The mix tape should be missed.
 The easy availability of cassette tapes and the invention of the Sony Walkman in the 80s gave birth to the practice of making personal, portable song compilations.
 Mix tapes were a quintessential part of my college experience.
 We were a “cassette culture.”
 We created soundtracks to our lives.
 Road trips, drinking mixes, and all night study sessions were especially popular mix tape occasions.

-Mix tapes became musical memory albums that would remind you of the experience that you made the tape for.
-I could periodize my life by taped archives, from the days of new wave starring Bronski Beat and New Order, to the emergence of popular women musicians such as the Indigo Girls and Melissa Etheridge in the late 80s.
+Mix tapes became musical memory albums that would remind us of the particular experience that we made the tape for.
+I could periodize my life by taped archives, from the days of new wave music starring Bronski Beat and New Order, to the emergence of popular women musicians such as the Indigo Girls and Melissa Etheridge in the late 80s.
 In junior high school, I got my very first mix tape from my mother, which she made for a camping trip.
-It was rudimentary and we played it on an old panasonic.
+It was rudimentary, and we played it on an old Panasonic.
 It included Dinah Washington, Thelonious Monk, and Sarah Vaughn, my first exposure to jazz.

 I miss the way I used to make mixes.
 I’d sit in front of my tape deck, with a stack of CDs or records on one side of me, and a beverage (adult or otherwise) on the other, and spend a couple of hours or more finding just the right combination of songs to put on the tape.
 The levels would all match; loud songs got softened and soft songs got a boost.
 I would attempt to take the mix right to the end of the tape; I’d spend over an hour finding that perfect minute-and-a-half song or snippet that would fit musically with the rest of the mix.